Please ensure Javascript is enabled for purposes of website accessibility Family Members | University of West Florida

 Family Members

-The University understands the important role that family members play in the support and success of our active duty service members and veterans.
+UWF understands the important role that family members play in the support and success of our active duty service members and veterans.
 The Military & Veterans Resource Center extends its services to family members in order to assist them in reaching their academic goals.

 Military Families

-Post 9/11 GI Bill® - Chapter 33
+Post 9/11 GI Bill - Chapter 33

-The Post 9/11 GI Bill® allows service members (officer or enlisted, Active Duty or Selected Reserve), on or after August 1, 2009, to transfer unused education benefits to immediate family members (spouse and children).
-The service member must have at least six years of service, and commit to an additional four years of service in order to transfer benefits to a spouse or child.
+The Post 9/11 GI Bill® allows service members (officer or enlisted, active duty or selected reserve), on or after August 1, 2009, to transfer unused education benefits to immediate family members (spouse and children).
+The service member must have at least six years of service and commit to an additional four years of service in order to transfer benefits to a spouse or child.
 The service member must have served at least 10 years for the dependent child to use the Post 9/11 GI Bill®.
 Because of the potential impact of this benefit on recruiting and retention, transferability policy is determined by the Department of Defense (DOD) and the military services.
 The service member must submit the application online through the milConnect website.

 Fry Scholarship - Chapter 33